pedrala/VirtualFactory/README.md

 </p>

 #### How to operate
-When an employee presses the play button, the Turtlebot issues Aruco markers in the order of Aruco marker 4->7->15 and moves to the corresponding marker locations.
+When an employee presses the **Play** button, the Turtlebot issues Aruco markers in the order of Aruco marker 4->7->15 and moves to the corresponding marker locations.
 After arriving at each location, it stops and saves and displays the status as "arrived at marker 2".

 An employee can also manually move Turtlebot to the desired marker by selecting the Aruko marker directly from Dropbox.